beantowel/evince-restorer/README.md

 ## Usage

 Use the application launcher to start the program, it will work until the last window of evince was closed.
+You can stop the session by running (clicking the launcher) the program again or manually close the evince windows.

+It works like a naive tab manager, you click to launch and restore the last session, then you open or close the windows like tabs in a web-browser.
+Once the you've finished, click again to close all the tabs.

 ## Install